timmcginley/Agile/Schedule/03/README.md

 ## Lecture
 *8:00 - 8:30*

-1. Feedback on [A1]
+2. Feedback on [A1]
-1. Introduction to [A2]
+2. From Cups to Buildings
+3. identify the different elements / systems in a building.
-2. Meta Disciplinary framework
+4. Meta Disciplinary framework

-## Exercise
-*8:30 - 9:30*
-* Identify how we might adapt our current systems to the needs of the future scenario.

-*break 9:30 - 9:45*
-## In class Tutorials

-* Group feedback at tables during tutorials
+5. Choose a system
+6. Introduction to [A2]

 [A1]: /Agile/Assignments/A1
 [A2]: /Agile/Assignments/A2